 Alternatively, you can plant your cucumber seeds straight into the container.
 If the containers are outside you should first warm the soil by covering it with soil or a plastic bag for about two weeks.
 When the soil feels warmer you can sow the seeds.
 Cucumbers need the warmth to grow.

 Sow as per the previous instructions.
 However because you are sowing the seeds in their final position, space each seed roughly 40 inches apart.
 The exact spacing will vary depending on the variety you want to grow – check the seed packet before sowing.

 Growing cucumbers in containers is largely the same as cultivating the plants in the ground or a raised bed.

 When you grow cucumbers, remember that cucumbers need sunny positions and warm temperatures.
 Cucumbers need at least 6 hours of sunlight.

-Also, cucumbers need some fertilizer – an organic fertilizer such as liquid kelp or fish emulsion, such as Neptune’s Harvest Organic Hydrolized Fish and Seaweed Fertilizer can be applied.
+Also, cucumbers are heavy feeders and need some slow release fertilizer – an organic fertilizer such as liquid kelp or fish emulsion, such as Neptune’s Harvest Organic Hydrolized Fish and Seaweed Fertilizer can be applied.
 Alternatively try making your own liquid plant feed at home.
 Liquid plant feeds are particularly useful because they can be easily incorporated into your watering routine.

-Like in the soil, cucumbers in pots do best when the temperature averages 70 to 95 ℉.
+Like in the soil, cucumbers in containers do best when the temperature averages 70 to 95 ℉.
+Do not plant cucumbers until soil temperatures are at least 70 ℉, and wait until two weeks after the last spring frost.

-If you are unable to provide constant temperatures outside, try to grow cucumbers in pots undercover.
+If you are unable to provide constant temperatures outside, try to grow cucumbers undercover.
 A greenhouse, cold frame or even a light windowsill are all great places for cultivating temperature sensitive plants.

 The most important thing to remember is that these plants thrive in moist soil.
 Regular watering of the plants is vital.
 Check the soil every morning, if it feels dry to the touch water the plants thoroughly.